YOU ARE PURCHASING THE COMPLETE PLAN SET FOR THE SPITFIRE MK.IX PRESENTATION ENGINE HAND CONTROL

 - It provides the hobbyist with a fantastic working desktop display model.

 - It provides a glimpse of what is to come for prospective HFS Spitfire MkIX Simulator builders.

 Those who are contemplating the purchase of the full set of Simulator drawings, cutting patterns and 3D components, get the opportunity to assess the quality of the information provided and of the 3D printed components.

 You can purchase all the 10 components for inclusion in your HFS Spitfire Mk.IX Throttle Quadrant build from the Heritage Flight Simulation Shapeways Shop.
+(The relevant parts are denoted by HFP-* and should display as the last 10 items on that page).
 They are printed in white SLS Nylon.
 We have found we can get a better result using acrylic model paints as opposed to the (expensive) Shapeways die colouring method.

 * We regret the STL files are a fundamental part of our business model, with a 30% mark-up on all parts printed by Shapeways.
 As such they are not made available.

 We have invested the last 18 months full time with researchers, engineers and designers to ensure the accuracy and functionality of these parts, during which time we have procured the full suite of available Spitfire drawings, over 3400 of them.
 Where there was no information, as for many of the cockpit related bought-out parts, we got access to and measured up originals from the SAAF museum.
 There is thus vast IP invested in these models.